AJnsm/ajnsm.github.io/_posts/2025-01-28-mereoPhysics.md

 ## Mereology
 Mereology[^1] is the study of 'parts'---specifically the relationship between parts and wholes.
 My central thesis is that incorporating mereology into scientific and mathematical thinking is a good idea.
 While a lot has been written about mereology---mostly by philosophers and logicians---it is not widely used as a practical set of ideas in the sciences.
-I'm sure the aforementioned philosophers and logicians would find my approach simplistic, naive, or superficial, but I have found it to be very practical.
+I suspect the aforementioned philosophers and logicians would find my approach simplistic, naive, or superficial, but I have found it to be very practical.

 <br>